Walter Shaub: The little-known ethics director who took on Trump

 That was part of the argument Trump and his lawyers gave.
 They said it would be impossible to turn over the sprawling Trump Organization to anyone on the outside.
 They also said Trump should not be expected to break apart and sell the great company he built.

-Sean Spicer, the incoming White House press secretary, told reporters Thursday that the steps Trump is taking are "franky extraordinary."
+Sean Spicer, the incoming White House press secretary, told reporters Thursday that the steps Trump is taking are "frankly extraordinary."
 Spicer dismissed concerns as "somewhat of a silly discussion" because no law prohibits the president from having a conflict.

 The Trump transition team did not immediately respond to a request for comment for this story.